 Environmental and safety regulations are subject to frequent change, as are the priorities of those who enforce them, and we could incur substantial costs to comply with current or future laws and regulations.
-The trend in environmental regulation is to impose increasingly stringent restrictions on activities that may affect the environment.
+The global trend in environmental regulation is to impose increasingly stringent restrictions on activities that may affect the environment.
 Such regulations have in the past included, and may in the future include, laws and rules designed to reduce emissions of GHG, SO2, NOx, particulate matter and other air pollutants.
 For instance, the EU has enacted GHG legislation and continues to expand the scope of such legislation.
 The EPA has promulgated regulations applicable to operations involving GHG above certain thresholds, and the United States and certain states within the United States have enacted, or are considering, limitations on GHG emissions.
-Any new or amended environmental laws and regulations may result in costly measures for matters subject to regulations relating to emission of GHG, SO2, NOx, and particulate matter; any impact our operations could have on the environment or surrounding community; which, in each case, could have a material adverse effect on our operations and financial condition and cash flows.
+Any new or amended environmental laws and regulations may result in costly measures for matters subject to regulation, including but not limited to more stringent limits or control requirements for our air emissions; new or increased compliance obligations relating to emission of GHG, SO2, NOx, and particulate matter; any impact our operations could have on the environment or surrounding community; which, in each case, could have a material adverse effect on our operations and financial condition and cash flows.
 We may be unable to offset these impacts or costs with price increases, productivity improvements, or cost-reduction efforts.
 Any success we do have in offsetting these impacts or costs will depend on competitive and economic conditions that are inherently variable.